Get an annual point bonus that practically pays for the card.

 |20% off on in-flight drinks and Wi-Fi|

 You may wish you earned more points, seeing as the cheaper Southwest Rapid Rewards® Plus Credit Card offers a bonus of equivalent value.
-However, you can get a lot out of 40,000 points, which are worth $640 according to our January 2019 valuation.
+However, you can get a lot out of 60,000 points, which are worth $640 according to our valuation at the time of writing.